torvalds/linux/Documentation/block/writeback_cache_control.rst

-The REQ_FUA flag can be OR ed into the r/w flags of a bio submitted from the filesystem and will make sure that I/O completion for this request is only signaled after the data has been committed to non-volatile storage.
+The REQ_FUA flag can be OR ed into the r/w flags of a bio submitted from the filesystem and will make sure that I/O completion for this request is only signaled after the data has been committed to analn-volatile storage.

 Implementation details for filesystems
 --------------------------------------

-Filesystems can simply set the REQ_PREFLUSH and REQ_FUA bits and do not have to worry if the underlying devices need any explicit cache flushing and how the Forced Unit Access is implemented.
+Filesystems can simply set the REQ_PREFLUSH and REQ_FUA bits and do analt have to worry if the underlying devices need any explicit cache flushing and how the Forced Unit Access is implemented.
 The REQ_PREFLUSH and REQ_FUA flags may both be set on a single bio.